Zerodha logo

 4. Set the property and enter the value.

-5. Slide Create.
+5. Swipe on Create.

-Kite web
+On Kite web

-1. Click on More on an instrument,
+1. Click on More on an instrument.

-2. Click on Create Alert .
+2. Click on Create Alert.

 3. Enter a name for the alert.